 Technology systems and their interconnections are complex, so keeping these systems ‘up and running’ requires processes, discipline, and expertise.
-Moving to the cloud can simplify some of that complexity for small and medium businesses, but your organisation still has to ensure these ‘modern’ systems work with current ‘on premise’ systems properly and outsourcing costs and risks are managed.
+Moving to the cloud can simplify some of that complexity for small and medium businesses, but your organization still has to ensure these ‘modern’ systems work with current ‘on premise’ systems properly and outsourcing costs and risks are managed.

 From an IT department perspective, ‘good’ IT operations is critical for credibility with senior management and users.
-If systems are not reliable or available, IT competency will be called into question and users will be sceptical that IT can deliver on projects to implement new solutions.
+If systems are not reliable or available, IT competency will be called into question and users will be skeptical that IT can deliver on projects to implement new solutions.
 From a user and senior management angle, they will think: ‘If you can’t run our existing systems properly, how can you build new ones, or talk about strategic use of technology?’

 For financial managers, auditors, and investors, reliable IT operations means reliable financial information and reports.
 This is because correct financial information requires correct processing, and valid data which comes (mostly) from users.
 IT operations includes controls over changes to computer programs and systems, and administration of user access to data.
-Financial managers should work with IT to ensure access privileges reflects user organisational roles and responsibilities because this logically enforces segregation of duties which is an important control technique for most if not all organisations.
-In today’s digital world, if your system access privileges do not match your organisation roles, you really don’t have segregation of duties in place which could lead to errors and even fraud.
+Financial managers should work with IT to ensure access privileges reflects user organizational roles and responsibilities because this logically enforces segregation of duties which is an important control technique for most if not all organizations.
+In today’s digital world, if your system access privileges do not match your organization roles, you really don’t have segregation of duties in place which could lead to errors and even fraud.